GrahamTheProfessional/grahamre/README.md

 ## Welcome to my code's humble abode.

-I am recent Computer Programming grad from Algonquin College.
+I am a recent Computer Programming grad from Algonquin College.
 Based in Ottawa, Ontario.

 ---